Sarah Kane: Crave

 A change in critical opinion occurred with Kane's fourth play, Crave, which was directed by Vicky Featherstone and presented by Paines Plough at the Traverse Theatre in Edinburgh in 1998.
 The play was performed under the pseudonym of Marie Kelvedon, partly because the notion amused Kane, but also so that the play could be viewed without the taint of its author's notorious reputation.
 "Marie" was Kane's middle name and she was brought up in the town of Kelvedon Hatch in Essex.

 Crave marks a break from the on-stage violence of Kane's previous works and a move to a freer, sometimes lyrical writing style, at times inspired by her reading of the Bible and T. S. Eliot's The Waste Land.
 It has four characters, each identified only by a letter of the alphabet.
 It dispenses with plot and unlike her earlier work, with its highly specific stage directions, gives no indication what actions, if any, the actors should perform on stage, nor does it give any setting for the play.
 As such, it may have been influenced by Martin Crimp's 1997 play Attempts on Her Life, which similarly dispenses with setting and overall narrative.
 Kane had written of her admiration for Crimp's formal innovations.
 The work is highly intertextual.
 At the time, Kane regarded it as the "most despairing" of her plays, written when she had lost "faith in love".

 4.48 Psychosis

-Her last play, 4.48 Psychosis, was completed shortly before she died and was performed in 2000, at the Royal Court, directed by James Macdonald.
+Her last play, 4.48 Psychosis, was completed shortly before she committed suicide and was performed in 2000, at the Royal Court, directed by James Macdonald.
 This, Kane's shortest and most fragmented theatrical work, dispenses with plot and character, and no indication is given as to how many actors were intended to voice the play.
 Written at a time when Kane was suffering from severe depression, it has been described by her fellow-playwright and friend David Greig as having as its subject the "psychotic mind".
-According to Greig, the title derives from the time—4:48 a.m.—when Kane, in her depressed state, frequently woke in the morning.
+According to Greig, the title derives from the time—4:48a.m.—when Kane, in her depressed state, frequently woke in the morning.